Agile Release Train

 Schedules should be fixed

 According to ART, work is planned and delivered on a fixed schedule that is defined by the PI (program increment) cadence.
-The length of PT is typically 8-12 weeks.
-In case a feature or a project is not planned into the current PI, it is not started until the next one begins.
+The length of PI is typically 8-12 weeks.
+In case a feature or a project is not planned into the current PI, work on it can’t start until the next PI begins.

 Every two weeks — a new system increment